Robert Kajiwara

 Robert Kajiwara is an Okinawan-American political activist residing in Hawaii.
-He supports the Hawaiian sovereignty movement, the Ryukyu independence movement, and the Chinese government's domestic policies toward the Uyghurs and Tibetans.
-He has spoken out publicly against Hong Kong independence and Taiwanese independence.
+He supports the Hawaiian sovereignty movement, the Ryukyu independence movement, and the Chinese government's policies toward the Uyghurs and Tibetans.

 Name and background

 He is sometimes referred to as Robert Kajiwara or Rob Kajiwara.
-His Okinawan name is Higa Takamasa (比嘉孝昌), and his Chinese name is Wei Xiao Chang (魏孝昌).
+His Okinawan name is Higa Takamasa (比嘉孝昌), and his Chinese name is Wei Xiaochang (魏孝昌).
 He is a fourth-generation Ryukyuan American.
 He self-identifies as a distinctive Chinese person.
 He hails from Waipahu, Hawaii.
-The maternal side of his family is from Nakagusuku Village, Okinawa Prefecture.
+The maternal side of his family is from Nakagusuku, Okinawa Prefecture.
 Kajiwara has stated that his grandparents are of Ainu descent, and that his paternal great-grandmother was enslaved in Africa, later gaining freedom in Latin America.
 Her descendants moved to California and subsequently to Hawaii.
 He is the director of the Peace for Okinawa Coalition.
 There was a time when he publicly shared the full name Robert Adam Takamasa Wei Xiao Chang Fija (Higa) Hernandez Kajiwara on his website.
 His Hawaiian name is Lopaka Kapiwala, and his Japanese name is Kajiwara Takamasa (梶原孝昌).
 He has numerous names and roots, and his real name remains unclear.

 As a social media influencer, Kajiwara regularly posts mainly in Chinese on Twitter and Weibo.

 Activism

 In December 2018, he held a discussion with Houshin Nakamura, a supporter of the Ryukyu independence movement, and released a video titled "Why Okinawa Should Become Independent."
 By January 2019, he started a petition that gathered over 200,000 signatures.

 At the eve-of-election rally in Okinawa in February 2019, he expressed support for Ryukyu independence, saying, "I believe that Ryukyu independence is a strong option, especially as a countermeasure against water pollution caused by the Henoko base construction."
 Yuuzo Takayama and Shinako Oyakawa also attended and joined the discussions.

 On February 20, 2019, he was reportedly taken into a separate room by immigration authorities and asked numerous questions, after which Kantoku Teruya, a member of the House of Representatives, intervened on his behalf.
 On February 25, he held a discussion with Jinshiro Motoyama and Hajime takano.

 On February 20, 2019, in an op-ed in Honolulu Civil Beat, he expressed his support for Ryukyu independence.

 In March 2019, he met with Okinawa Governor Denny Tamaki.
 Additionally, it was revealed that the Okinawa police had been gathering information on him, which the Okinawa Times criticized as "treating him like a suspect."

-He is also an author and, in writing his book OCCUPIED OKINAWA, he expressed gratitude for the extensive knowledge provided by the ACSILs.
+He is also an author and, in writing his book Occupied Okinawa, he expressed gratitude for the extensive knowledge provided by the ACSILs.